Physical Therapy DPT

 Admission Requirements and Deadlines

 - July 1 - Application Cycle Opens

 All applicants to the DPT program must apply via the Physical Therapy Centralized Application System (PTCAS).
 The system can be accessed at https://ptcas.liaisoncas.com/.
 It is recommended that the PTCAS application be completed by early October so PTCAS has ample time to fully verify the application, which must be done prior to review by Temple University.

 From Whom: Letters of recommendation should be obtained from individuals who can judge the applicant's ability to succeed in a professional graduate program in Physical Therapy.
 Individuals typically positioned to provide such assessment include university faculty members, physical therapy clinicians, and employers.
 One reference must be from a physical therapist who can provide perspective on your ability as a student and future physical therapist.
 The second letter of reference must be from an academic professor who can provide an assessment of your ability to succeed with the academic rigor of a doctoral-level program.
 Notify the references to expect an online reference form from PTCAS once you begin the application process.

 Coursework Required for Admission Consideration: Applicants must complete 10 prerequisite courses totaling 37 credits with a minimum cumulative GPA of 3.0 and no grades below a "C" (2.0).
 An applicant is permitted to apply with 6 of the 10 required prerequisite courses completed.
-If outstanding coursework exists, the admitted student must provide proof that s/he earned sufficient grades in all courses upon completion.
+If outstanding coursework exists, the admitted student must provide proof that sufficient grades were earned in all courses upon completion.
 Pass/fail for prerequisite courses is not acceptable.
 Laboratories for science-based courses should not be online, but rather in-person traditional laboratories.
 Online lecture components are acceptable.